 Who Can Join

-The NYU African Gyil and Percussion Ensemble is open solely to Instrumental Performance majors
+The NYU African Gyil and Percussion Ensemble is open to all NYU students (by required audition only).

 Kpanlogo - Contemporary Ga, Ghana